AgentMC/Sao19/Translate/En/Part2.md

 _── Even so, I forgot it already... no, it is worse.
 In truth, I did not consider the goblin tribe as equal.
 Even though I thought that their circumstances are pitiful, somewhere in my heart, even if they are, I didn’t think of helping it...._

 First her vision got blurred and then tears fell into a white dish.
-Tsukigaki turned to her and purred “kurururu” inquiringly but then a hand stretched from the front and combed Ronye’s head.
+Tsukigaki turned to her and purred “**kurururu**” inquiringly but then a hand stretched from the front and combed Ronye’s head.

 "I'm sorry, Ronye.
 I told you this story though I knew you might get hurt."